georgeleve/Java-CS252-SorryGame/README.md

 # Java-CS252-SorryGame

-I created the "Sorry game" using Model View Controller in java
+Implemented "Sorry game" for two players in java using Model View Controller architecture.